psovea/analytics/README.md

 # Analytics
 Python analytics from Prometheus DB

+## Fetch prometheus
+In fetch_prometheus.py functions are written that query the Prometheus database.
+Also some functions are made that create the queries and its labels.

 ## Graph of amsterdam
 We made a Graph of all the stops in amsterdam using NetworkX.
 The graph can be made with the `init_graph(weights)` function from get_graph.py.